-A team at the University of Oxford have put together a website that tracks the compliance rate of FDA trials, and the results were rather shocking.
+A team at the University of Oxford has put together a website that tracks the compliance rate of FDA trials, and the results were rather shocking.
 As of May 28th, 2020, out of 6,567 trials that were reported only 70% were compliant.
 That means that the results of 1,983 have not been reported.
-It also keeps track of the number of days a trial is late right from day one and so far the longest is 821 days, and counting.
+It also keeps track of the number of days a trial is late right from day one, and so far the longest is 821 days and counting.

 FDAAA Trials Tracker

 Start Enforcing Toothless Legislation

 The fact that there are laws on the books somewhere that aren’t being properly applied should come as a surprise to nobody.
 However, when the health and safety of the public are at risk then there should be absolutely no question as to whether or not a company is fined.
 The FDA however doesn’t exactly have the best history when it comes to enforcing the laws and regulations under its control.